-Head to Terminal B to explore the newly-rebuilt Tom Bradley International Terminal.
-It resembles a beautiful upscale shopping mall with amazing multimedia public art everywhere you look, and dining outposts from some of the city's most notable chefs.
-Try CHAYA for upscale sushi and Japanese food, or live it up at the Petrossian Caviar & Champagne Bar.
-This terminal is also home to an outpost of L.A.'s favorite, Umami Burger.
+Head to Terminal B, the newly-rebuilt Tom Bradley International Terminal.
+A destination in itself, the terminal resembles a beautiful upscale shopping mall with amazing multimedia public art and dining venues from some of the city's most popular restaurants.
+Try Chaya Sushi for upscale sushi and Japanese food, or live it up at the Petrossian Caviar and Champagne Bar.
+This terminal is also home to an outpost of an L.A. favorite, Umami Burger.

 Take a Shopping Excursion